 Weighing and recording waste streams in buildings and facilities

-Weightron’s waste weighing and management system has been specifically designed to weigh and manage multi-waste streams at a wide range of buildings and facilities including office blocks, tenement buildings, hospitals, universities, retail parks, care homes, airports, rail networks, exhibition centres, markets, hotels and restaurants.
+Weightron’s legal for trade waste weighing and management system has been specifically designed to weigh and manage multi-waste streams at a wide range of buildings and facilities including office blocks, tenement buildings, hospitals, universities, retail parks, care homes, airports, rail networks, exhibition centres, markets, hotels and restaurants.

 The system allows waste contractors, facilities management companies and landlords to: